 Possibly Effective for

-- “The flu,” also called influenza.
-A specific syrup containing elderberry juice (Sambucol, Nature’s Way) seems to relieve flu symptoms and reduce the length of time the flu lasts when taken by mouth within 24-48 hours of the first symptoms.
-Some research also shows that an elderberry lozenge (ViraBLOC, HerbalScience) also reduces symptoms of the flu.
-Symptom relief seems to occur within 2 to 4 days of treatment for most people.
+- "The flu," also called influenza.
+A specific elderberry juice syrup seems to relieve flu symptoms and reduce the length of time the flu lasts when taken by mouth within 48 hours of the first symptoms.
+Taking elderberry lozenges within 24 hours of the first symptoms also seems to reduce flu symptoms.
+Relief seems to occur within 2 to 4 days of treatment for most people.
+Taking a product that contains elderberry juice and echinacea also seems to relieve symptoms and reduce the length of time flu lasts.
+It seems to work similar to the prescription drug oseltamivir (Tamiflu).

 Insufficient Evidence for

 - Heart disease.
-Early evidence shows that taking elderberry extract daily for 12 weeks does not reduce symptoms of heart disease in postmenopausal women.
+Early research shows that taking elderberry extract daily for 12 weeks does not reduce risk factors for heart disease in postmenopausal women.

 - High cholesterol.
-Early evidence shows that taking capsules containing dried elderberry three times daily for 2 weeks does not reduce cholesterol levels in people with high cholesterol.
+Early research shows that taking capsules containing dried elderberry three times daily for 2 weeks does not reduce cholesterol levels in people with high cholesterol.

 - Chronic fatigue syndrome (CFS).